curran-btc/projects/001-arcane/README.md

   Deliver [analytics capabilities such as machine learning models or visualizations to companies with sensitive data without revealing the underlying data.]
   Cryptography replaces trust.
   Enable institutions to port their datasets into the best private and open-source models without incurring significant security risks.
+  Enable operations to be performed on encrypted information = search, stats, aggregation, etc.

 Stack:

+Use Cases:
+  Storage and search
+  Collaboration
+  Monitorization

 Resources:
   https://news.ycombinator.com/item?id=23435058